 As the Gothic Quarter has endured wartime bombing, political upheaval, natural disasters and more over the centuries, Elena brought along a thick folder of photographs and illustrations so we could picture certain buildings as they looked years ago.
 It was helpful, especially for the kids, to have a visual reference that connected the dots.
 She also had a knack for pointing out tiny details we might never have registered on our own, deftly weaving together historical significance and everyday life: marks made by ancient knives sharpened on the Roman stones; pretty tiles lining the undersides of balconies; the Catholic custom of hanging Palm Sunday fronds on balconies to dry in the sun.

-Even with a guide, it’s easy for kids to lose interest in history tours amid the torrent of dates and details, and when they stop having fun, you will too.
+Even with a guide, it’s easy for kids to lose interest in history walking tours amid the torrent of dates and details, and when they stop having fun, you will too.
 The remedy?
 Tempt them with the promise of a treat.
 About halfway through, Elena led us to a local shop full of handmade chocolate, where the friendly confectioners greeted us with blindfolds and had us hold our hands out for samples.
 We received half a dozen tidbits to guess by taste alone (chocolate with salted caramel, pure dark chocolate and white chocolate, among others).
 The kids loved it, and it was just long enough to rejuvenate everyone for the remainder of our walk.

 Our Family Travel Advisors work with hand-selected travel partners in Barcelona that are well suited to families and vetted for quality.
 Need help finding and booking the perfect guide?
 Contact us!